Caucus chaos again? Experts fear vote-counting problems in Nevada

 LAS VEGAS — A new early-voting system, high turnout and questions about a never-before-used digital tool being used to process results could threaten the success of the Nevada Democratic caucuses on Saturday, election experts told NBC News.

-"I don't see how any technologist or any party official or any political scientist can promise that this will turn out okay," said Mark Lindeman the director of science and technology policy for Verified Voting, a nonpartisan nonprofit that advocates for election accuracy and transparency.
+"I don't see how any technologist or any party official or any political scientist can promise that this will turn out OK," said Mark Lindeman, the director of science and technology policy for Verified Voting, a nonpartisan nonprofit that advocates for election accuracy and transparency.

 "There are too many tools and procedures that are being rolled out, some at the last minute," he continued.
 "And my impression is that the people on the ground who are charged with implementing these procedures and using these tools are not confident they can do it."